 Any type of exercise that you enjoy enough to do on a regular basis will help.

-with PCOS.
+PCOS.
 The most effect nutritional support includes:

 - Specific micronutrients to help to offset insulin resistance.